Kotlin/kotlinx-benchmark/docs/benchmarking-overview.md

 3. **Regression Detection:** Regular benchmarking enables the detection of performance regressions, i.e., when a change causes a degradation in performance.
 This helps catch potential issues early in the development process and prevents performance degradation in production.

 4. **Hardware and Environment Variations:** Benchmarking helps evaluate the impact of different hardware configurations, system setups, or environments on performance.
 It enables developers to optimize their software for specific target platforms.

- comparison across systems.
-This eases sharing and discussing performance results within a team or the larger community.

 ## Benchmarking Use Cases